farrinfedra/BirdsOfIstanbul/README.md

 > What features does Birds of Istanbul offer?
 - You can record bird songs in the app or upload your previously recorded bird recordings and learn the species.
 - You can explore birds in your neighborhood and visualize them on the map.
-- Get to know your classified birds as well as 400 species in different regions of Turkey.
+- Get to know your classified birds as well as 400 species in different regions of Türkiye.

 ### Model
 This section is about the birds of istanbul model.